Balin Dol

 Balin Dol (Балин Дол, Balindoll) is a village in the municipality of Gostivar, North Macedonia.

 Demographics

+Balin Dol is attested in the 1467/68 Ottoman tax registry (defter) for the Nahiyah of Kalkandelen.
+The village had a total of 26 Christian households and 2 bachelors.

 As of the 2021 census, Balin Dol had 2,059 residents with the following ethnic composition: